zack-bitcoin/amoveo/docs/progress_reports/22_november_2017.md

 Amoveo miners can use light nodes, they don't need full nodes.
 The Amoveo network has no requirement for full nodes, it could be 100% light nodes.

-Gnosis and Augur use Ethereum, which has a light node, but the Ethereum light node has a very expensive worst case scenario because the blocks do not include the proofs needed for all the consensus state that the block uses.
+Gnosis, Stox, and Augur use Ethereum, which has a light node, but the Ethereum light node has a very expensive worst case scenario because the blocks do not include the proofs needed for all the consensus state that the block uses.
 In the worst case, an Ethereum light node has to do everything that a full node does.

 None of the other projects have light nodes, or a plan on how to make light nodes.

 ### Markets

 Some teams got a score of 0 for market because they are putting their markets on-chain.
 On-chain markets cannot scale with channels.
-Bitshares, Zen Protocol, and Aeternity.
+Bitshares, Zen Protocol, Stox, and Aeternity.

 A few teams plan to put markets off-chain, but they are markets of brokers, which is much less efficient than an order book.
 This design also gets a 0.
 Bitcoin Hivemind, Group Gnosis, and Augur.